Nozbe/NoOffice.org/_book/pay.md

 The goal of the team is to work together with an aim to *raise the base* as our revenue increases.
 This way everyone gets a fair increase in salary at the same time.

-> Rising the base salary **is main the goal** we're working towards - to make sure our business is healthier so that we can enjoy higher salaries next year.
+> Rising the base salary **is the main goal** we're working towards - to make sure our business is healthier so that we can enjoy higher salaries next year.

 There are different employee categories in our team:

 - **CXO** - C-executives - we only have CEO and CTO for now
-- **VP** - VP (Vice Presidents) like VP Support, VP Finance, VP Marketing, VP Product...
+- **VP** - VP (Vice Presidents) like VP Support, VP Finance, VP Marketing, VP Product…
 - **Dev** - Engineering team
 - **Marketing** - Marketing team
 - **Support** - Support team